Sending Surveys Growth+This feature requires the Growth+ plan or higher

 If your survey is set to Manual only, or if you want to share a survey outside of the automatic triggers, you can use the share options in the survey builder.

 Send the link to customers via email, text message, or any other channel.
-Display the QR code at your shop counter or on printed materials so customers can scan it with their phone to open the survey.
+Embed the survey on a page to collect answers inline, or display the QR code at your shop counter or on printed materials so customers can scan it with their phone to open the survey.

 Tracking Sent Surveys